zheng0xd/JATIC-internal-docs/docs/products/index.md

 # Products

-Our program offers a wide range of product offerings that can be tailored to fit your environment and T&E requirements.
+We develop a wide range of product offerings that can be tailored to fit your environment and T&E requirements.

 <div class="grid cards" markdown>